yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 BPE (Byte Pair Encoding) and BBPE (Byte-level BPE) are both subword tokenization following the same idea of merging algorithm {prf:ref}`BPE-algorithm` but operating on different granularities.

-In short, BPE Works on character or unicode level whereas BBPE works on byte level of UTF-8 representation.
+In short, **BPE works on character or unicode level whereas BBPE works on byte level of UTF-8 representation**.
 Their comparison is summarized as the following.

 ::::{grid}
 :gutter: 2